pombreda/pgreloaded/doc/modules/sdlimage.rst

 Python code.

-A detailled documentation about the behaviour of the different functions can found within the SDL2_image documentation.
+A detailled documentation about the behaviour of the different functions can found within the `SDL2_image documentation <http://www.libsdl.org>`_.
 The API documentation of :mod:`pygame2.sdlimage` will focus on a brief description and outlines noteworthy specialities or - where necessary - differences for Python.

 SDL2_image API
 --------------